Abdominal ultrasound

 Normal Anatomy - Intestines

-The (small) intestines can never be imaged in their entirety by ultrasound.
-However, ultrasound may be very helpful in common intestinal pathologies.
+The small intestine cannot be fully imaged using ultrasound.
+However, ultrasound can be very useful for diagnosing common intestinal pathologies.

 Interested?